ansh140903/TWE-TwoWayEmotion/README.md

 # TWE-TwoWayEmotion
- This project aims to develop a real-time emotion recognition system using deep learning.
-A CNN built with Tensorflow and Keras will classify facial expressions into seven emotions from live video input.
+ Human-computer interaction often lacks emotional intelligence, limiting personalized user experiences.
+Existing systems for emotion   recognition are either inaccurate or not suited for real-time applications.
+This project aims to develop an efficient, real-time facial emotion recognition system using deep learning, addressing challenges in mental health monitoring, customer service, and behavior analysis by leveraging the 'fer2013.csv' dataset.